 To disinfect, first confirm that it is safe to use bleach on your product by testing a small area in an inconspicuous spot.
 Mix a solution of bleach and clean water with a ratio of 1:10.
 Protect and cover the furniture framework along with surrounding areas, and work in a well-ventilated area with gloves and eye protection.

 After disinfecting the upholstery, rinse it well multiple times with clean water.
-Any bleach left on the fabric will assist in early degradation (shortening the lifespan) of the fabric.
+Any bleach left on the fabric may degrade or shorten the lifespan of the fabric.

-The following list of suggested cleaners can be used to disinfect woven and knit fabrics and prevent against the spread of COVID-19.
+The following list of suggested cleaners can be used to disinfect woven and knit fabrics and prevent the spread of viruses, bacteria, and other contagious illnesses.
 Note that these cleaning products have not been rigorously tested against all fabric types and styles, so the information that follows should be regarded as general suggestions rather than recommendations.
 Always test the cleaning solution first on a small, inconspicuous area.

 - Lysol Disinfectant Spray